staxas/micronaut-demo/README.md

 https://www.infoq.com/articles/micronaut-tracing-security-serverless

 This part of the infoq tutorial is not yet part of the demonstration.
-Please note: Micronaut provides /info, /monitor, /health etc. endpoints to monitor your services.